houseofcat/RabbitMQ.Core/README.md

  **Alternatively Run CodeGen**
  * Before opening solution/project/folder, try running build first for your system.
  * Run the specific ***.bat*** file for your version.
- * You should be good to go after than with a clean AMQP API generation.
+ * You should be good to go after that (with a clean AMQP API generation file inside of RabbitMQ.Client folder).

  ### Linux Support?
  ***Shrugs*** It should?